nvonpentz/go-blockchain/README.md

 The solution used in this blockchain is to send a request for the entire blockchain to the node who sent a block whose index is more than one greater than your nodes highest block.
 In this case, your node will validate the entire chain, and if it is all valid, replace its current chain with the one received from its peers.
 This is why the `Sender` field is included in the `blockWrapper`, in order to request entire blockchains from nodes who send a block which appears to be invalid, but might be valid in the context of the sending node's blockchain.

-### Validating packets
-Packets are the atomic element of this blockchain.

 ### Network
 Nodes communicate via TCP.
 Every communication passed between nodes in the network is actually just a instance of `Communication` struct:
 ```